JanAlexanderZak/pinn_examples/README.md

 ```math
 m \dfrac{d^2 x}{d t^2} + \mu \dfrac{d x}{d t} + kx = 0 \, .
 ```
 An implementation detail is that the time domain is added as a hyperparameter.
 In this case, the evolution of $\mu$ is of interest.
-The plot is not reproduced here.
+The plot is not reproduced here, yet.

 <img src="https://github.com/JanAlexanderZak/pinn_examples/blob/main/src/continuous_time/moseley_oscillator/mu_plot.png" width="250" height="250" />